dev-sufyaan/Nexlify/Readme.md

   <img src="assets/images/nexlify-logo.png" alt="Nexlify Logo" width="200"/>
 </p>

-Nexlify is an advanced AI integration platform that leverages Google API, Groq, and OpenRouter to deliver powerful, production-ready AI capabilities for industrial applications.
+Nexlify is an advanced AI integration platform that streamlines access to multiple language models through a unified API for Free.
+It offers enterprise-grade infrastructure for deploying state-of-the-art AI models in production environments, with support for Google API, Groq, and OpenRouter integrations.

 ## Table of Contents